jlevy/og-equity-compensation/README.md

 awards of stock, stock options, and RSUs.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
-You vest only while you work for the company.
+A person vests only while they work for the company.
-If you quit or are terminated immediately, you get no equity, and if you stay for years, you get most or all of it.
+If the person quits or is terminated immediately, they get no equity, and if they stay for years, they’ll get most or all of it.

 🄳 In some cases, vesting may be triggered by specific events, according to contractual terms called **accelerated vesting (or acceleration)**.
 For example, full vesting may be immediate if a company is acquired.

-🄳 Vesting schedules can also have a **cliff** designating a length of time that you must work before you vest at all.
+🄳 Vesting schedules can also have a **cliff** designating a length of time that a person must work before they vest at all.

 - For example, if your equity award had a one-year cliff and you only worked for the company for 11 months, you would not get anything, since you haven’t vested in any part of your